50 Ways to Make the Web a Better Place

 - Report shady sites on Web of Trust in order to warn others

-- Like a righteous comment up on Facebook,
+- Like a righteous comment on Facebook, LinkedIn, X-Twitter or your favorite community

 - Amplify a dissident voice that does not agree with the mainstream opinion